Why Payment Providers Reject Competition Websites (And How to Get Approved)

 1. Use the right type of payment provider

-Competition websites require high-risk or specialist merchant accounts.
+Competition websites require a high-risk or specialist merchant account.
+Generic ecommerce providers are not equipped for this model.

 2. Build compliance into the website itself